JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw-milestone-plan.md

 The TW carries out the following planning activities for their assigned groups, and populates [Checklist and links](#checklist-and-links) to confirm these activities have taken place:

-1. Have a conversation - synchronously or asynchronously - with either the group **PM** or **EM** about planned ~"documentation" and ~"UI text" work for the upcoming milestone (`Milestone: Upcoming`) or (`Milestone: Started`).
+1. Have a conversation - synchronously or asynchronously - with either the group **PM** or **EM** to review planned ~"documentation" and ~"UI text" work for the upcoming milestone (`Milestone: Upcoming`) or (`Milestone: Started`).
 This is also an opportunity to talk to the PM or EM about any improvement or development opportunities they're aware of in their areas of the product documentation.
 This can be a regular group meeting or any other means of communication that you have established with your group.

 1. Identify a linked artifact that describes the upcoming planned work, such as:
    - An issue board for the group's documentation/UI text items for the milestone.